kolkhis/lac/src/u7ws.md

     </p>
 </div>

 Welcome to Unit 7.
 This unit is all about understanding security and package management on Linux systems.
 Securing systems is not just the job of security engineers.
 It falls on system administrators and system engineers to ensure all security best practices are enforced on their systems to meet certain standards.
-Whether it is compatibility or security, ensuring all the correct packages are on the system *and* ensuring the package versions match the needs of the users is a crucial skill for any sysadmin.
+Whether it is software compatibility or security, ensuring all the correct packages are on the system *and* ensuring the package versions match the needs of the users is a crucial skill for any sysadmin.